-The Corneta Carmen at first glance looks like a military bugle with an added rotary valve.
+The Spanish corneta at first glance looks like a military bugle with an added rotary valve.
 On closer inspection you’ll see that there are a few more details to describe.
 Disclaimer: When I was in Spain and borrowed one of these instruments I did not have any measuring tools with me so there are no precise measurements.
 However, you should definitely find enough information here to get a good understanding.

 The corneta is held horizontally in the right hand so that that the rotary key can be turned with the left hand.
 The rotary valve changes the length of tubing by a semitone.

 When in the longest form, the harmonic series that can be produced is based upon C and moving the valve then raises this by a semitone.
 Because the music you read for this instrument is written at concert pitch you would therefore say that the valve works in the opposite way to the middle valve on a standard modern brass instrument.
 At first this is a little odd to get your head around, but is by no means the most tricky thing.
 Overlapping the two available series of notes gives you the following scale, which only really allows you to play full scales in the keys of F minor and A-flat major.

 You’ll also notice in this scale that the lowest note is a G. Playing the low C (second harmonic) is not possible because of the bore profile of the instrument (the fact that it starts and stays small relative to the length of tubing).
 This is just like the missing first harmonic on any modern trumpet – you cannot play a proper pedal C on a B-flat trumpet, but you can on a flugelhorn because the bore profile is different.